GENERAL SCHOLARSHIP INFORMATION

 3. Character Strength – Letter of Recommendation

-Scholarship winners will be notified via email and invited to a CFMA luncheon to receive their award.
+Scholarship winners will be notified via email and invited to a CFMA luncheon to receive their awards.

 Conditions and Restrictions: The scholarship committee reserves the right to deny any applicant if the committee feels the applicant does not meet the requirements.
 Scholarships are limited to the amount and number decided by the board on an annual basis.
 All Applicants will be considered without regard to race, creed, religion, ethnicity or sexual orientation.